Reporting a Defect

 Customer Support will provide daily updates of the status until the issue is resolved.
 Escalation of the issue to the COO will occur if issue is not resolved within the target resolution time.

-A major to moderate function does not work in a core area of the SSG Software, but there is a workaround, however, the workaround is time consuming.
+A major to moderate function does not work in a core area of the Bonterra Software, but there is a workaround, however, the workaround is time consuming.

-The SSG Development Team will fix within its normal release cycle.
+The Bonterra Development Team will fix within its normal release cycle.
 The target is to fix the issue is within 30–120 days.